s-case/wsqr-server/scase-wp5-wsqrserver/WSQRServer.md

 FORMAT: 1A

 # WSQR Server API
-This is the API of the NLP Server created as part of the EU-funded project [S-CASE](http://www.scasefp7.eu/).
+This is the API of the RESTful WSQR web service created as part of the EU-funded project [S-CASE](http://s-case.github.io/).
-This page serves as usage instructions for the RESTful WSQR web service.

 ## Media Types
 This API uses the JSON media-type for all possible actions.
 Requests and responses must all have JSON format.